About us

 joel at ebi dot ac dot uk

-My PhD focuses on pangenome evolution in pathogenic bacteria.
-I have designed and developed ggcaller, a new annotation tool for bacterial pangenomes that works on genome graphs.
-Other projects include using graph methods to improve adaptive sequencing of the accessory genome, and using large population datasets to compare rates of core and accessory genome evolution.
+My PhD focused on pangenome evolution in pathogenic bacteria.
+I designed and developed ggcaller, a new annotation tool for bacterial pangenomes that works on pangenome graphs.
+In my Postdoc, I’m working on graph methods to improve Nanopore sequencing for enrichment of the accessory genome, using large population datasets to understand pangenome evolution, and developing large language models to simulate bacterial populations.

 Organisms: Bacteria (S. pneumoniae, E. coli and many more) and viruses (polio).